| News Letters

 Below are publications designed to keep you informed on Kingdom

-business with Larry & Beki McConnell and the God of Wonder
+business with Larry Michael & Beki McConnell and the God of Wonder

 Ministries, Int.